10. Finish Line – Signing, Funding, and Recording

 Most lenders will begin the review process off of fax or digital copy of the loan documents.

 Once the funder reviews all of the information in the file, they will sign off on the final conditions.
 To your loan officer and your real estate agent, these steps are called “Prior to Funding” conditions, or PTF conditions.

 PTF conditions are primarily notary and escrow documentation if everything went smooth with the signing.
-This is probably two to three days from the day you signed, and it seems like three weeks.
-Almost there.
+This will probably happen two to three days from the day you signed, and it seems like three weeks.
+You’re almost there.

 Funding Your Loan

 Once all of your “prior to funding” conditions are cleared, the lender will set up the loan to fund.
 Most lenders will fund up to 1 pm PST / 4 pm EST.

 Now, this is something to celebrate!
 The next, and final step is right around the corner.